richarah/namesgenerator/README.md

 Seeded name generation can help provide human-readable mnemonics for keeping track of data that would otherwise be near-impossible for an average human to memorise.

+This had some unexpected use cases in HPC and cluster management, particularly when working with large-scale Kubernetes multiclusters, Compose stacks and IPv6 addresses.
 For instance, `suspicious_booth` is much easier to remember than its cumbersome PRNG seed `483f:377d:7320:e965:37a1:6193:3aca:ca6e`.

-This had some unexpected use cases in HPC and cluster management, particularly when working with large-scale Kubernetes multiclusters and docker-compose stacks.

 ## Usage